Before you register

 1. Safer recruitment policies and procedures

-A Disclosure and Barring Service check is only part (albeit an essential one) of a safer recruitment process.
+An AccessNI check is only part (albeit an essential one) of a safer recruitment process.
 This process is crucial in preventing unsuitable or dangerous individuals gaining access to vulnerable groups.
-It includes the completion of a job application form, a self-declaration form, an interview, taking up references and a DBS check as well as the applicant’s agreement to abide by the organisation’s safeguarding policy.
+It includes the completion of a job application form, a self-declaration form, an interview, taking up references and a check as well as the applicant’s agreement to abide by the organisation’s safeguarding policy.
 Operating a safer recruitment policy sends a powerful message to parents, children, visitors, as well as those intent on harm, that safeguarding is taken seriously in the organisation.

 Full details of the Safer Recruitment process can be found here.

 As an organisation you must agree to formally adopt a policy on the fair treatment of all applicants.
-Our model Equal Opportunities Statement can be a good place to start.
+Our model Equal Opportunities Statement (Northern Ireland) can be a good place to start.

-An organisation must also adopt a policy on the handling and safe keeping of information and agree to work within the DBS Code of Practice.
+An organisation must also adopt a policy on the handling and safe keeping of information (Northern Ireland) and agree to work within the AccessNI Code of Practice.
 These documents should be formally adopted and kept securely.
-The DBS expectations have the force of law, which means that if DBS policies are not complied with, applicants might have a valid case for formal complaint.
+The DBS expectations have the force of law, which means that if AccessNI policies are not complied with, applicants might have a valid case for formal complaint.

 We will register an organisation if it is still working on these documents at the point application is made to join our service; however, they must have been formally adopted and available to applicants before the Recruiter begins to process checks for workers.

-3. Agree to follow the Terms of Service
+3. Agree to our terms and AccessNI Terms

-The purpose of this agreement between thirtyone:eight and your organisation is to set out the terms under which both parties will agree to comply when handling personal information during the DBS disclosure process.
-This agreement is made on the date your completed registration form is received by thirtyone:eight and will commence at the same time.
-Unless the Agreement is specifically amended, altered or withdrawn it will be automatically agreed to have rolled over on the anniversary of your registration.
+The purpose of this agreement between thirtyone:eight and your organisation is to set out the terms under which both parties will agree to comply when handling personal information during the AccessNI disclosure process.
+This agreement is made on the date your complete registration form is received by thirtyone:eight and will commence at the same time.
+Unless the Agreement is specifically amended, altered or withdrawn it will be automatically agreed to have rolled over on the 1st April each year.

 Umbrella Bodies cannot take a recruitment decision on the basis of information contained on a Disclosure Certificate unless the applicant will be directly working for the Umbrella Body.
-This Agreement recognises that the DBS provides one copy only of a Disclosure Certificate to the applicant.
-However, the applications submitted online via the Ebulk system enables thirtyone:eight to know when a Disclosure Certificate has been issued and whether there is any information in that certificate.
+This Agreement recognises that AccessNI provides one copy only of a Disclosure Certificate to the applicant.
+However, the on-line case tracking system enables [Umbrella Body name] to know when a Disclosure Certificate has been issued and whether there is any information in that Certificate.
 Thirtyone:eight will provide relevant information to your organisation.
-It is the responsibility of those organisations processing applications to track the progress and see every result.
+Thirtyone:eight will record details that their part of the process is complete.

 This agreement is based on the following assumptions:

-- An employer/organisation has approached thirtyone:eight to assist with the processing of a DBS disclosure applications
+- An employer / organisation has approached thirtyone:eight to assist with the processing of an AccessNI disclosure applications

-- The employer/organisation requires Basic, Standard or Enhanced disclosures for individuals who they may seek to recruit
+- The employer / organisation requires Standard or Enhanced disclosures for individuals who they may seek to recruit

-- The Umbrella Body/employer has established that there is a legal entitlement to request Standard / Enhanced disclosures from the Disclosure and Barring Service.
+- The Umbrella Body / employer has established that there is a legal entitlement to request Standard / Enhanced disclosures from AccessNI

-- That the information supplied in DBS Applications is correct.
+- That the information supplied in Disclosure Application is correct.

 Roles & Responsibilities